This page last reviewed July 22, 2014

 The Corrective Action Notification (CAN) process was developed for ARB's PQAO to document, investigate, correct, and reduce the recurrence of air monitoring issues that may impact or potentially impact data quality, completeness, storage, or reporting.
 The objective of the CAN process is to improve the quality of air monitoring data and to ensure compliance with State, federal, and local requirements.
 The link above provides additional information related to the CAN process, including the CAN SOP and CAN Form.

-ARB recognizes that continuing education and training are a critical component of maintaining continuity and an effective and efficient quality assurance program.
-ARB's Monitoring and Laboratory Division is developing training modules for air monitoring staff and management at all levels.
+ARB, U.S. EPA, and local air districts are collaboratively developing PQAO Training Modules for air monitoring staff and management at all levels.
 The modules are designed to emphasize the fundamentals in key areas of ambient air monitoring.
-The link above provides additional information related to training.

 - ARB's "Air Quality Training Program"

 - ARB's "How to Survive a Technical System Audit Presentation"

 - Training and Conferences on U.S. EPA's Ambient Monitoring Technology Information Center (AMTIC)

 - Air Quality Systems (AQS) Training on U.S. EPA's Technology Transfer Network (TTN)